Yaaramir/NeuralScratchwork/README.md

 ![Training progress results](./assets/train_progress_results.png)

-A validation dataset is used to evaluate model performance after training.
+A validation dataset is used to evaluate model performance while tuning hyperparameters.

 ![Training vs validation results](./assets/train_and_val_results.png)
 ### Evaluation
 - Accuracy and loss reach acceptable values at this state of development.
+Convergence is achieved fast, regularization works as intended.
 An increase in accuracy (and decrease in loss) is to be expected with further implementations.
-- Differences between training and validation results indicate no sign of overfitting
+- The small differences between training and validation results indicate a very high degree of generalization and no overfitting.

 ## What's next?
 Next step will be to implement a dropout layer to further stabilize the network.
 Afterwards other output layers and regression will be considered, beore the network will be opened for other and unknown types of data.
+Ultimately, a generalized approach to handle various types of datasets with different number of classes will be aimed for.
 ___

 [_Jump back to the top_](#neuralscratchwork)